 In 1782, the ruling Protestant Ascendancy in Ireland were given countrywide self-rule by the British Parliament, greatly increasing the powers of the Irish Parliament, situated at College Green in Dublin.
 One of the first items addressed by the new parliament was the Trade Agreement that restricted…Continue

 The port of Brest in the mid-1790s by Jean-François Hue (1751-1823)

-As he watched the small French fleet carrying his friend Theobald Wolfe Tone and about 3,000 French troops sail out of Brest,…Continue
+As he watched the small French fleet carrying his friend Theobald Wolfe Tone and about 3,000 French troops sail out of Brest, France on September 20,…Continue

 There’s many a lonely hearth-stone tonight in wide Mayo,

 There’s many a gallant heart content again can never know

 But darkest woe and grief for him the saintly true and tried,

 Who on the Saxon scaffold that day for freedom died.